Lucifer sheartail

 The lucifer sheartail or lucifer hummingbird (Calothorax lucifer) is a medium-sized, 10 cm long, green hummingbird with a slightly curved bill and distinctive outward flare of its gorget feathers.
 Its habitat is in high-altitude areas of northern Mexico and southwestern United States.
 It winters in central Mexico.

+Taxonomy

+The lucifer sheartail was formally described in 1827 by the English zoologist William Swainson based on a specimen collected at Temascaltepec in central Mexico.
+Swainson placed the species in the genus Cynanthus and coined the binomial name Cynanthus lucifer.
+The specific epithet lucifer is Latin meaning "light-bearing" from lux, lucis meaning "light" and -fera meaning "-bearing".
+The lucifer sheartail is now placed with the beautiful sheartail in the genus Calothorax that was introduced in 1840 by the English zoologist George Robert Gray.

 Description

 The lucifer sheartail is a medium-sized, 10 cm long, green hummingbird with a long curved bill, small wings, and white streak behind its eye.
 The male has an iridescent plumage, forked dark tail, green crown, long magenta gorget, and white underparts.
 The female is larger with duller plumage, pale throat and white or buff feathers underside, usually with crimson trim.

 Distribution

 The lucifer sheartail is distributed to deserts and arid areas with agave plants in the southwestern United States, from southwest Texas, extreme southwestern New Mexico to southeastern Arizona, and in central and northern Mexico.
 It is also found in the Madrean sky islands of the northern end of the Sierra Madre Occidental, Mexico.
 Its preferred habitat tends to be at altitudes of 3500–5500 ft in canyons, mountain slopes, and dry washes having desert shrubs and cacti.
 In winter, the birds migrate to central Mexico.